Bankruptcy stays on a credit file for how long?

 Thinking about Bankruptcy?

-We’re an award winning Registered Bankruptcy Trustee firm.
-We provide free consultations for people considering bankruptcy and we’ll also help you become bankrupt for FREE.
+We’re an award-winning Registered Bankruptcy Trustee firm and we provide consultations for people considering bankruptcy for free.

 If you need some advice or even want to get the ball rolling, get in touch now.
 Just start a chat, call us on 1300 369 168 or make an online enquiry.